You're no stranger in Moscow with the right travel insurance

 The hotel or place you're staying should do this for you.
 And you'll get given another slip of paper to keep with your passport.

-Reasons to visit Russia in 2018
+Reasons to visit Russia

 St Petersburg was Russia's imperial capital.
 Historic and beautiful, no visit to St Petersburg is complete without visiting the big three: